 What is the cap for soft tissue injury compensation claims in Alberta?

-The Superintendent of Insurance, Darren Hedley, has announced the 2019 soft tissue (minor injury) cap amount.
+The Superintendent of Insurance, Sherri Wilson has announced the 2020 soft tissue (minor injury) cap amount.
 Since 2004, minor soft tissue injuries, including minor sprains and strains, have been limited by the government.
-In 2004 the minor injury cap was $4,000 and that has moved up due to inflation to $5,296 in 2020, a 1.8% increase from 2019.
+In 2004 the minor injury cap was $4,000 and that has moved up due to inflation to $5,365 in 2021, a 1.3% increase from 2020.

 Before 2004 a less severe injury that lasted 3- 6 months may have been worth anywhere from $5,000 – $15,000 for the pain and suffering.
 Since that time, the minor injury cap puts a limit on these less severe injuries and is set each year by the government.
-A greater review of the minor injury cap system is apparently taking place, but until the findings of that review are released, the minor injury cap amount is indexed for inflation each year.
+In 2018, the government introduced regulations to add TMJ injuries to the minor category, and on November 1, 2020, Bill 41 defined minor injury as follows:

 Here is the historical soft tissue minor injury cap amount, as released by the Alberta Treasury Board and Finance: